hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [either::Either]: https://docs.rs/either/latest/either/enum.Either.html

-Now imagine we have an arbitrary trait `Foo` and we are willing to implement this trait for `Either<L, R>`, where `L` and `R` both implement `Foo`.
-It turns out that we cannot apply a derive macro to `Either` that implements this trait, even if the name is known, because in order to do this, this macro must know all the signatures of `Foo`.
+Now imagine we have an arbitrary trait `Foo`, and we are willing to implement this trait for `Either<L, R>`, where `L` and `R` both implement `Foo`.
+It turns out that we cannot apply a derive macro to `Either` that implements this trait, even if the name is known because, in order to do this, this macro must know all the signatures of `Foo`.
 To make the situation even worse, `Foo` may be defined in a separate library, meaning that we cannot augment its definition with extra meta-information needed for the derivation for `Either<L, R>`.
 While it may seem as a rare scanario, in fact it is not; I highly encourage you to look at [tokio-util]'s [`Either`](https://docs.rs/tokio-util/latest/tokio_util/either/enum.Either.html), which is **exactly** the same enumeration but it implements Tokio-specific traits, such as `AsyncRead`, `AsyncWrite`, `AsyncSeek`, etc [^my-tokio-either].
 Now imagine you have five different `Either`s in your project that came from different libraries -- that would be a true integration headache!
 While type introspection may be a compromise, it would nonetheless make the language even more complex than it is.

 [tokio-util]: https://docs.rs/tokio-util/latest/tokio_util/

 ## Is there a way out?...

-Let us think a little bit on how to workaround the issue.
-If make our languages fully dynamic, we will win biformity and inconsistency [^terra], but will imminently lose the pleasure of compile-time validation and will end up debugging our programs at mid-nights.
+Let us think a little bit about how to workaround the issue.
+If we make our languages fully dynamic, we will win biformity and inconsistency [^terra], but will imminently lose the pleasure of compile-time validation and will end up debugging our programs at mid-nights.
 The misery of dynamic type systems is widely known.

-The only way to approach the problem is to make a language whose features are both static and dynamic, and not to split the same feature into two parts [^dep-types].
+The only way to approach the problem is to make a language whose features are both static and dynamic and not to split the same feature into two parts [^dep-types].
 Thus, the ideal linguistic abstraction is both static and dynamic; however, it is still a single concept and not two logically similar concepts but with different interfaces [^concept-disorder].
 A perfect example is [CTFE], colloquially known as `constexpr`: same code can be executed at compile-time under a static context and at run-time under a dynamic context (e.g., when requesting a user input from `stdin`.); thus, we do not have to write different code for compile-time (statics) and run-time (dynamics), instead we use the same representation.

 [CTFE]: https://en.wikipedia.org/wiki/Compile-time_function_execution